rami-vemula-tw/dotnetcore-service-starter/README.md

 # Other Key Concepts

 ## Create and Run Migrations Manually (including data seed migrations)
-- Instructions for manual execution of migrations can be found at [EF Migrations](Payment/Documentation/ef-migrations.md) file in **Payment** folder.
+- Instructions for manual execution of migrations along with see data migrations can be found at [EF Migrations details](Payment/Documentation/ef-migrations.md).

 ## Running the application using Docker ecosystem
 - Payment Service is integrated with Docker Compose.
-Detailed instructions can be found at [Docker Compose](Payment/Documentation/docker-compose.md) file in **Payment** folder.
+Detailed instructions can be found at [Docker Compose](Payment/Documentation/docker-compose.md).

+## Structured Logging Practices (Implementation details to Azure Application Insights and ELK Stask)
+- Detailed information about Structured Logging practices along with implementation details to Azure Application Insights and ELK Stask can be found at [Logging details](Payment/Documentation/Logging.md).